RobLoach/pntr_app/ADVANCED.md

 #define PNTR_APP_WINDOW_WEB
 #define PNTR_APP_SOUND_WEB

 // make a libretro core.
-THese are sort of tied togehter for now
+These are sort of tied togehter for now
 #define PNTR_APP_WINDOW_RETRO
 #define PNTR_APP_SOUND_RETRO

-// don't use a driver.
-You probably don't want this, but it will allow you to disable sound, for example.
-#define PNTR_APP_WINDOW_NONE
+// don't use sound
 #define PNTR_APP_SOUND_NONE

 // nice TUI driver, no sound (so use PNTR_APP_SOUND_RAYLIB if you need that)